lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---

-### ❓Q12: Write a SQL query to return a table of experiments, genes names and their annotation shown as one value (use SQL `CONCAT`), and their levels.
-listed by experiment and level in descending order.
+### ❓Q12: Write a SQL query to return a table of experiments, genes names and their annotation shown as one value (use SQL `CONCAT`), and their levels listed by experiment and level in descending order.
 Create a new fourth column which prints "positive" or "negative", based on level value.
 Use a SQL conditional statement to test level value, i.e. `CASE`...

     - SQL Query Pattern: